DaveyJH/ci-content/pp2/devtools/devtools.md

 tool available to me to find the reason for that.
 In short...I press buttons to find out what happens and I deal with the resulting carnage in a methodical way.

-What I am going to talk about is my approach to debugging JS with devtools.
+What I am going to talk about is my approach to debugging and developing JS with devtools.
 It is not the only way and it certainly isn't exhaustive so if you have other ideas and tools and tips, please share them in the channel.
-The only competitions during your time at CI are the hackathons (which you should all take part in) so if you find something that will help your fellow students I strongly urge you to share it.
+The only competitions during your time at CI are the hackathons (which you should all take part in) so if you find something that will help your fellow students, I strongly urge you to share it.

+### Console Log

+#### What is the console and what is logging?

+##### The console

+- The console is a command line interface in your browser that can help visualise JavaScript.
+- If you are using chrome; firefox; or edge on windows, you can open devtools using `ctrl` `shift` and `i`.
+If for any reason that isn't working, google 'open devtools {browser/OS}'.
+- Once devtools is open, find your console tab.
+This really depends on your settings, screen layout etc so if you cant find it, either google it or drop a message in the channel with a screenshot.
+- With your console open, you have a live interface to work with JS and your html document.
+- For those that don't know, you can pop your DevTools out into a separate window allowing a wider array of screen size testing

+##### Logging

+- Logging allows you to create a log of various things.
+It will be displayed in the console.
+- The console, which is also a JavaScript object, has a method called log().
+  This allows you to log out string and variables, or a combination of both.
+- This can be done from the browser console, or written directly into your code.
+- There are additional methods called `error` and `warn` that allow a different style of message to be displayed.
+- If you want to get really fancy, you can add CSS to the log messages, but you will have to research that yourself.

+#### The console is live

+- As I just mentioned, the console allows you to interact with your document as it is presented.
+This means you can log variables, elements, even entire functions, while your document is visible.
+- One important use for this is checking the current state or value of a defined variable from your script.
+The last few snippets showed how to print a custom string but if we don't add the quotation marks, we will be printing a variable.
+Here we have a variable called `currentScore` and its current value is a `Number` of two.
+- This is incredibly useful for those moments when what you think should be happening just isn't.
+Remember, a computer follows an absolute set of rules, so as much as you might not like it, the error is yours.
+If you notice something isn't quite right as you are running through your application, log out any variables that may be relevant.
+With a good naming convention, you should know the variable names without needing to look them up.
+The console will help you out a little bit here, as you start to type it will provide you with suggestions of accessible variables (and functions).
+- You can manipulate those variables here too, you can also call your (or even define) functions.
+Anything you can write in your JS file, you can do here.
+- Calling a function can be a really useful tool.
+For my own PP2 I had a condition that happened if the user reached 99 guesses and I really didn't want to play through my game for that long.
+Instead, I wrote a test function in my JS file and called it to test the condition from the console as it still required some essential user input.
+It modified the variables as necessary to simulate the situation that a user had manually input 99 guesses.
+- Remember, calling a function is done using parenthesis after its name.
+If you omit them, you will log the actual script of the function.

 ## Test/Review Content

 - [ ] intro